eljojo/faircamp-fork/README.md

 ## Build/Install

-See *Installing from source* in the [Installation](https://simonrepp.com/faircamp/manual/installation.html) guide in the [Manual](https://simonrepp.com/faircamp/manual).
+See the [Installation](https://simonrepp.com/faircamp/manual/installation.html) page in the [Manual](https://simonrepp.com/faircamp/manual).
 If the online version of the manual should be inaccessible, the same information is also available in the repository itself, in [01 Installation.md](https://codeberg.org/simonrepp/faircamp/src/branch/main/src/manual/topics/01%20Installation.md).

 ## License